tokenika/tokenika.github.io/web/web.md

 <span style="color:silver;">Source: [steemit.com](https://steemit.com/eos/@iang/seeking-consensus-on-consensus-dpos-or-delegated-proof-of-stake-and-the-two-generals-problem), by Ian Grigg, June 2017</span>

-#### How Is EOS different from everything else?

-In our community channels we are frequently asked how EOS compares to other blockchain platforms.

-<span style="color:silver;">Source: [steemit.com](https://steemit.com/eos/@eosio/how-is-eos-different-from-everything-else), by block.one, June 2017</span>

 #### Casper as an EOS Contract

 I recently reviewed the latest Casper Research Paper in light of an ongoing discussion with Vitalik Buterin over consensus mechinisms.
 It is my intent to be as objective and practical as possible while recognizing all factors of the greater picture.

 <span style="color:silver;">Source: [steemit.com](https://steemit.com/eos/@dan/casper-as-an-eos-contract), by Dan Larimer, August 2017</span>

-#### Response to Vitalik Buterin on EOS

-Vitalik Buterin recently took a question about EOS at the Ethereum Shenzhen Keynote.
-Today I would like to provide some factual corrections to his claims about EOS.

-<span style="color:silver;">Source: [steemit.com](https://steemit.com/eos/@dan/response-to-vitalik-buterin-on-eos), by Dan Larimer, August 2017</span>

-#### Reponse to Vitalik's Written Remarks

-I just recently learned of these remarks from Vitalik on reddit.
-In these remark's Vitalik brings up the issue of Fees and Voting, both of which I feel deserve to be addressed.

-<span style="color:silver;">Source: [steemit.com](https://steemit.com/eos/@dan/reponse-to-vitalik-s-written-remarks), by Dan Larimer, August 2017</span>

 #### EOS.IO software will not suffer from Denial of Service (DOS) attacks like Ethereum